AlaaLab/pathologist-in-the-loop/README.md

 </p>

-To train the rewarding model on the real images, the real images are prepared following the ImageNet format.
+To train the reward model on the real images, the real images are prepared following the ImageNet format.
 For instance, the image_0000.jpg from class A will be saved as "A/image_0000.jpg"; the image_0001.jpg from class Bis prepared as "B/image_0001.jpg".
 The synthetic images with human feedback are prepared in the similar format of ImageNet format except the images are subcategorized as "align" and "notalign" under the general category.